parsci-fe/pro2024-parsci-fe/README.md

 Engineering materials
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the PRO Future Engineers competition in the season 2024.
+This repository contains engineering materials of Parañaque Science High School’s self-driven vehicle's model that is participating in the PRO (Philippine Robotics Olympiad) Future Engineers competition in the season 2024.

 ## Content